Herbert Musgrave Phipson

-Herbert Musgrave Phipson (1850 – 7 August 1936), was a British wine merchant and naturalist who lived in Bombay (now Mumbai), India, from 1878 to 1905.
+Herbert Musgrave Phipson (c.
+1850 – 7 August 1936), was a British wine merchant and naturalist who lived in Bombay (now Mumbai), India, from 1878 to 1905.
 As the honorary secretary of the Bombay Natural History Society, editor of its Journal, and manager of the Society's business and outreach activities, he played an important role in establishing the journal's reputation as the foremost natural history journal in Asia; he also influenced public science policy in the Bombay Presidency.
 His efforts saw fruition in the establishment of the Natural Sciences section of the Prince of Wales Museum of Western India.
 Phipson, who was married to the pioneering physician Edith Pechey-Phipson, co-founded, with his wife, the Pechey Phipson Sanitarium for Women and Children in Nasik, India.

 Biography

-Phipson was born in London in 1850 and educated at Clifton College.
+Phipson was born in London in about 1850 and educated at Clifton College.
 He went out to India in 1878 as a partner in the firm of J. A. Forbes & Co., Bombay.
 Five years later, he established his own company, Phipson & Co.
 Wine Merchants.
 He joined the Bombay Natural History Society (BNHS) in 1884 and in 1886 became both the Society's honorary secretary and the editor of its journal.
 He married Edith Pechey, head physician at the Cama Hospital for Women and Children, Bombay in 1889.
 In 1906, he and his wife returned to England, on account of her ill-health, to which, however, she succumbed two years later.